 Attach names to your responses, including the person you’re interacting with and your name.
 Putting a name to a business adds depth and makes the user feel like they’re speaking with a person instead of a robot.

-When a company invests in personalized customer service, it indicates the value the business places on the customer experience.
+When a company invests in personalized customer service software, it indicates the value the business places on the customer experience.
 Integrating advanced inbound call center software becomes a natural extension of this commitment, especially when it’s paired with social media customer service efforts.
 This minor change can have big implications for your social engagement.

 Use Text Optimizer to research current associations with your brand and how your brand is perceived: